 Neither the Android project or the iOS project used package managers.
 They simply copied libraries they used into the app project.

 On Android we correctly setup Gradle to handle package management, on iOS we converted the project to CocoaPods.
 We then upgraded all our dependencies to the latest versions and refactored the supporting code as required.

-The result of this work was another two dozen long known bugs in the app were gone, and dozens of crashing events dissapeared from the Crashlytics dashboards.
+The result of this work was another two dozen long known bugs in the app were eliminated, and dozens of crashing events disappeared from the Crashlytics dashboards.

 In a conference call I overhead our Oracle database lead mention 4 hits on the user entitlements query every time the mobile app authenticates.

 Given this was an expensive and slow query I started investigating.
 Working with a senior backend systems developer we traced the issue to our 4 production caching servers.
 Due to a misconfiguration they were all individually making the call to entitlements instead of caching a single call.

 Once the code had been fixed to correctly propagate the entitlements call, the caching and reduced Oracle workload improved login times from 20 seconds to 4 seconds across both the mobile apps and the website.